Welcome to today's edition of the Rush 24-7 podcast.

 They're not Nazis.

-So Crystal, as it comes in, uh, all this discussion about Lauren Valley, that incident, the Rand Paul rally.
+All this discussion about Lauren Valley, that incident, the Rand Paul rally.

-No, I don't think it is right wing by its nature.
+No, I don't think it is right-wing by its nature.

-I would say at the end of campaigns, passions get very inflamed, and sometimes people act as this guy clearly did, inappropriately, and in a way in which no person who is a member of civil society would say is acceptable.
+I would say at the end of campaigns, passions get very inflamed, and sometimes people act, as this guy clearly did, inappropriately and in a way in which no person who is a member of civil society would say is acceptable.

 I do not think that is an ideological thing.